-We have had more than four million visits to the Park since July 2013.
+We have had more than 16 million visits to the Park to date.

 There are four free themed walking trails to explore – London 2012, Biodiversity, Art in the Park and Kids’ activity.